AtesComp/Vinetto/ReadMe.md

 2. **Intention** : Vinetto extracts thumbnails and associated metadata from thumb cache files.
-Additionally, a thumbnail's Thumb Cache ID is cross checked to extract file metadata, including possible original file name, from a defaults or specified ESEDB (Windows.edb) file.
+Additionally, a thumbnail's Thumb Cache ID is cross checked to extract file metadata, including possible original file name, from a default or specified ESEDB (Windows.edb) file.
 This process uses the python libraries from "libesedb" to find and extract the relevant file metadata.
 Vinetto will function according to four modes:
    1. *file* : Vinetto extracts thumbnail images and metadata from specified cache files.  **This is the default operating mode.**
-      - Local directory Thumbs.db are processed.
+      - Specifed "Thumbs.db" type files are processed.
-      - User Thumbcache_\*.db files are processed.
+      - Specifed "Thumbcache_\*.db" type files are processed.
-      - Thumb Cache IDs are cross checked to extract any relevant metadata from a specified ESEDB file.
+      - Thumb Cache IDs are cross checked to extract any relevant metadata When a specified ESEDB file is given.

-   2. *directory* : Vinetto processes any found \*.db files in the specified BASE directory.
+   2. *directory* : Vinetto processes any found "\*.db" files in the specified BASE directory.
-      - It checks for consistency between the specified directory's content and its related Thumbs.db file (i.e., it reports thumbnails that have a missing associated file in the directory).
+      - [TODO] It checks for consistency between the specified directory's content and its related Thumbs.db file (i.e., it reports thumbnails that have a missing associated file in the directory).
-      - It processes any Thumbcache_\*.db files.
+      - It processes any "Thumbcache_\*.db" files.
-      - As per *file*, Thumb Cache IDs are cross checked to extract any relevant metadata from a specified ESEDB file.
+      - As per *file*, Thumb Cache IDs are cross checked to extract any relevant metadata when a specified ESEDB file is given.

-   3. *recursive* : Vinetto processes any found \*.db files from the specified BASE directory recursively down its directory tree.
+   3. *recursive* : Vinetto processes any found "\*.db" files from the specified BASE directory recursively down its directory tree.
       - As per *directory*, it check for consistency between a subdirectory's content and its related Thumbs.db file (i.e., it reports thumbnails that have a missing associated file in the directory).
       - It processes any Thumbcache_\*.db files.
-      - As per *file*, Thumb Cache IDs are cross checked to extract any relevant metadata from a specified ESEDB file.
+      - As per *file*, Thumb Cache IDs are cross checked to extract any relevant metadata when a specified ESEDB file is given.

    4. *automatic* : Vinetto will process the specified BASE directory as a Windows OS partition.
       - It checks the BASE directory to be consistent with Vista+ OS version.
       If less than Vista, it processes as per *recursive*.
-If Vista+, it processes Thumbcache_\*.db files from each User directory:
+If Vista+, it processes "Thumbcache_\*.db" type files from each User directory:
         "Users/*/AppData/Local/Microsoft/Windows/Explorer/"
       - It attempts to cross check Thumb Cache IDs from the Windows.edb file in the **default location** or in a specified "ESEDB" file.